Aakankshas90/ChIP-seq_pairedend/README.md

 # ChIP-seq Paired-End Analysis (Modular Bash Workflow)

-This repository contains a step-wise, modular ChIP-seq analysis workflow implemented using individual Bash scripts.
+This repository contains a step-wise, modular ChIP-seq/DAP-seq analysis workflow implemented using individual Bash scripts.
 The pipeline was developed for *Arabidopsis thaliana* datasets and is designed to provide learning, transparency, and flexibility in processing.

 ---